 Archival Collections Related to Video and Other Electronic Games

-The Strong’s Brian Sutton-Smith Library and Archives of Play houses important archival materials that chronicle the development of electronic and video games.
+The Strong’s Brian Sutton-Smith Library & Archives of Play houses important archival materials that chronicle the development of electronic and video games.
 These materials, which shed light on the impact electronic and video games have had on American culture, have been gathered, preserved, studied, and interpreted through the work of the museum’s International Center for the History of Electronic Games.
 Included in the collection are personal papers, design documents, business records, and other unpublished materials that document the history of video games and other electronic games and the ways in which they affect how people play, learn, and connect with each other, including across boundaries of culture and geography.
 Materials in the archives may also correspond with objects in the museum collections; be sure to also check the Online Collections page for more information.

 Significant materials include: